By: Joan Reed Wilson, Esq.

 I recently met with a lovely new client who told me her family’s very personal story about organ donation and it gave me chills.
 With her permission, I am sharing her story for those who believe that donating organs for research does not help others.

 “Lois” (name changed obviously for privacy) came to my office a few weeks ago because she needed help with her husband’s probate.
 She explained to me that her husband had a law degree and operated a successful business.
 He managed most of the finances and legal affairs, not because he was controlling or she was unable, but because she was focusing on another very important matter during much of their life together.
 Their daughter was diagnosed at 12 years old with a very rare condition that caused her severe health problems throughout the rest of her life.
 The disease caused symptoms similar to ALS.
 Her daughter slowly began to lose the ability to care for herself and spent many months throughout her childhood in the hospital.
-She lost her battle with the disease at the age of 25.
-At the time, although the doctors had been able to diagnose her, no one knew much about this disease.
-Lois and her husband, knowing their daughter’s wishes, agreed to donate all of her organs to research.
-Researchers from all over the world came to Connecticut to gather her organs.
-It took 10 days for the whole process.
-Many months went by and then they got the news.
-A research team in Paris was able to discover the recessive gene that causes the disease.
-Further, they were able to determine that only when both parents have the recessive gene can the disease manifest in their child.
-Now anyone in the world can get tested before reproducing and be informed about limiting the spread of this disease…all because this family chose to donate organs for research instead of limiting the donation for transplants.
+All the while, the family had to pay for her medical care because the disease was not covered by insurance.
+Sadly, Lois’ daughter lost her battle with the disease at the age of 25.

 Please take the time to consider your choices for organ donation carefully.
 There are several ways to register to be an organ donor, including on your own Advance Healthcare Directive, at the DMV (you’ll get a red heart on your driver’s license), at Donate Life New England, and at Donate Life Connecticut.